Question: Is eggnog gluten-free? Which brands are considered gluten-free?

 It's actually really easy to make your own eggnog.
 Here are a couple of good recipes from around the About.com network you can try:

 - Non-Alcoholic Eggnog Recipe (this recipe requires constant stirring for up to an hour, but it's worth it!)

 - Easy Eggnog Recipe (no cooking involved here, but this super-simple recipe does use raw eggs)

-All these recipes call for vanilla and spices (usually nutmeg, but sometimes cinnamon and cloves) I recommend using McCormick's spices (gluten-free to GF-20 levels) and Singing Dog Alcohol-Free Vanilla.
+All these recipes call for vanilla and spices (usually nutmeg, but sometimes cinnamon and cloves).
+If you're looking for safe spices, check out my list here: Gluten-Free Spices.
+As for vanilla, I recommend Singing Dog Alcohol-Free Vanilla.
 Enjoy, and happy holidays!